opentaproject/info/source/index.rst

      Information on what OpenTA is and how it can be used.

 :doc:`overview/adoption`
-     Where OpenTA is is use.
+     Where OpenTA is in use.

 OpenTA For Admins